Skip to main content

 “Umm… we need to talk.”
 Pratap’s heart skipped a beat.

 The last time she had said that was the night they decided to move in together.
 While half of their circles were literally placing bets on how long their relationship would last, based on both their past records, they had been working on their relationship dedicatedly, and adjusting to each other.
-He had discovered sides of her he didn’t really like but eventually got used to.
-She had often been vocal about her dislikes unlike him.
+He had discovered sides of her he didn’t really like, but eventually got used to.
+She had often been vocal about her dislikes, unlike him.
 They had fought.
 Every day.
 On the smallest of things.
-From the breakfast menu to the party plans at the weekend to curtain colours and Brownie.
+From the breakfast menu to the party plans at the weekend to the curtain colours and Brownie.
 They had enjoyed vacations together.
-Then again at times, missed home and spend weekends with the family.
-Once after an ugly fight, she was missing for two days.
-He had thought that he lost her of his own impulsive nature.
+Then again, at times, I miss home and spend weekends with the family.
+Once, after an ugly fight, she was missing for two days.
+He had thought that he had lost her of his own impulsive nature.
 But two days later, Ajabdeh Punwar was back from her “Mini Holiday” with a smile and a hug like nothing ever happened between them.

-That day, slowly but finally the thought of her leaving him stranded in the relationship alone, was gone.
+That day, slowly but finally, the thought of her leaving him stranded in the relationship alone was gone.
 He had always feared losing her to his impulsive nature or her craziness.
-But that day he realized that every relationship was unique and every individual needed their own space.
-He also realized that the kind of deep commitment Ajabdeh and he had felt for each other was perhaps beyond the norms of even a husband and wife today.
+But that day, he realised that every relationship was unique and every individual needed their own space.
+He also realised that the kind of deep commitment Ajabdeh and he had felt for each other was perhaps beyond the norms of even a husband and wife today.
 With the rising rates of divorces and marriages in the country, he would often feel that the vows were merely left to be a circus for society and a parade of pride for the families of the bride and groom.
 He felt content that between him and Ajabdeh, there was no option of leaving.
-They worked at their relationships, with each other and each other’s family effortlessly.
+They worked on their relationships with each other and each other’s families effortlessly.
 Today, her face was calm and serious.
 He was scared.
-Perhaps of her or the sense of abandonment, that he was feeling suddenly.
+Perhaps of her, or the sense of abandonment that he was suddenly feeling.

 .